Michael-Reefe/Loki.jl/README.md

 `n_bootstrap = 0`

 This option sets the number of bootstrap iterations that are performed on each fit.
 Setting it to 0 (the default) disables bootstrapping.
-When bootstrapping is disables, the provided uncertainties will be calculated based on the covariance matrix of the LM fit.
+When bootstrapping is disabled, the provided uncertainties will be calculated based on the covariance matrix of the LM fit.

 `random_seed = 123456789`